 Best time to visit Georgia

-The best time to visit Georgia is between May and October… unless you’re skiing, that is!
+The best time to visit Georgia is in spring and fall… unless you’re skiing, that is!

 In winter it gets cold and snowy.
 Think freezing temperatures and loads of snow in the mountains.

 Peak travel season is in the summer months of June – August, when everyone from beach-going Russians to trekkers of all backgrounds flock to the Caucasus country.
 Accommodation increases in price, and often fills up in places like Batumi.
 Unless you’re only off around this time, it’s better to avoid the high season.
 Be warned that Tbilisi can get really hot in summers, with temperatures reaching 40° C and up.

 The most ideal time to visit is in the shoulder seasons of spring and fall.
 If you can wangle a trip during April/May or September/October, do it!